ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 3. Click the arrow next to **Services**.

-4. Select the Power Systems Virtual Server service you'd like to assign a subnet.
+4. Select the {{site.data.keyword.powerSys_notm}} workspace you'd like to assign a subnet.

 5. Click **Subnets** in the left navigation pane, then **Add subnet**.